Privacy Policy

 You have a right to request access to the personal information that we hold about you.
 The right to access is subject to certain exceptions allowed by law.
 Liver Foundation will, subject to applicable privacy laws, provide you with access to your information that is stored with us, and will deal with your request in a reasonable time frame, in most circumstances within 30 days.

 If you believe that any information, we hold about you is incorrect, out of date, irrelevant or misleading we will take reasonable steps to correct this information once it is brought to our attention.
+If you wish to access your information, please contact the Privacy Officer on the details listed below.

 We will only retain your personal data for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
 We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.